abtion/rails-template/README.md

 Set the environment variable `CAPYBARA_DRIVER` to `headless_chrome` (default) to run specs without opening Chrome, or use `chrome` to open the browser automatically.

+### Capybara Screenshots in CI

+When a spec using Capybara fails in CI a screenshot will be saved under Github Actions Artifacts.
+If need be you can download the `capybara.zip` file and extract it to get to the screenshots.

 ## Contributing

 Muffi is maintained by [_Abtioneers_](#about-abtion), but open for anyone to suggest improvements and bugfixes.